kwilteam/kwil-db/deployments/compose/README.md

 * docker-compose.yml

 * node config:
-  * private_key.txt stores the node private key used for p2p and signing messages
+  * private_key stores the node private key used for p2p and signing messages
   * config.toml stores the app and chain configuration
   * abci/config/genesis.json contains the genesis file for setting up initial params